Pupil Services and Special Education

 The Every Student Succeeds Act (ESSA) requires Pennsylvania to ensure that the total number of students assessed in each subject using the PASA does not exceed one percent of the total number of all students in the state assessed on the statewide assessments.
 Each local educational agency (LEA) must complete and submit the PASA 1.0 Percent Participation Threshold Justification to BSE if it anticipates that more than 1.0% of its students enrolled in grades 3-8 and 11 will be assessed using the PASA.
 A list of LEAs who anticipate exceeding the threshold will be made publicly available on the PDE website, in accordance with 34 CFR 200.6 (c)(3) regulations.
 LEAs must also make the document publicly available upon request, removing any personally identifiable information.

-Please visit our Title IX web page for more information, forms, and resources related to the District's Title IX efforts.
+Please refer to the Human Resources Page for more information, forms, and resources related to the District's Title IX efforts.

 The York Suburban School District has Special Education Services and Programs available to meet the needs of identified exceptional students as determined by Individual Education Program